IT4043E-IT5384-2023/IT4043E_Group20_Problem3/README.md

 "USERNAME" : twitter username
 "PASSWORD" : twitter password

-"PATH2USERNAMELIST" : pasth to a csv file storing usernames with column name 'username'.
+"PATH2USERNAMELIST" : path to a .txt file storing list of usernames with newline seperator.

 "PAGES" : number of pages crawled for each user.
 "WAITIME" : number of seconds to wait between multiple requests.